This site works best on modern browsers. Please update your browser to microsoft edge for a better experience.

 Preventing Buruli ulcer

-Reduce the number of mosquitoes around your property:
+Reduce the number of mosquitoes around your property by:

-- remove or cover any source where mosquitos breed with mosquito wire, such as gutters, pot plant containers, buckets, open tins or cans.
+• removing or covering areas where mosquitos breed with mosquito wire, such as gutters, pot plant containers, buckets, open tins or cans.
 Empty out stagnant water

 Reducing your risk of mosquito bites, especially during mosquito season (early November to late April) and especially around your own property, can greatly reduce your risk of Buruli ulcer.